Preview- Over the Edge

 The objective in making “Over the Edge” was to record a contemporary sounding full-length album that continues in the tradition of straight ahead Jazz.
 The music is constructed using Bebop and Blues vocabulary while often experimenting with modern forms and improvisation techniques.
 The goal of each person involved with this project was to create an energetic, soulful, nuanced, and somewhat unpredictable experience for the listener.
 "Over the Edge" will be available later this year on CD Baby, iTunes, Apple Music, Spotify, Amazon, and Google play (plus many more) later this year.

 Aaron Gratzmiller is a saxophonist, arranger, and private instructor based in Boston, MA.
 His energetic playing and stylistic versatility has helped him become one of the most active performers in New England, sharing the stage with notable artists such as Kurt Elling, Antonio Hart, Robert Villera, and Matt Savage among others.
-Aaron also teaches private lessons at Cambridge Arts Academy (Somerville, MA) and North Main Music (Nashua, NH), and is the artistic director for the New England Jazz Enrichment Foundation.
+Aaron also teaches private lessons at Cambridge Arts Academy (Somerville, MA) and North Main Music (Nashua, NH), and is involved with the New England Jazz Enrichment Foundation.

 Aaron grew up in Pittsburgh, PA, where he began studying the piano at the age of 6.
 A few years later, he began playing the tenor saxophone in his elementary school band, and quickly developed an interest in Jazz.
 He continued taking lessons on both the saxophone and the piano through High School, when he began playing with Pittsburgh area musicians.
 He later majored in music at both Slippery Rock University of Pennsylvania and Berklee College of Music in Boston, MA, graduating from Berklee with a Bachelor’s Degree in Music Performance.